helium/HIP/text/0000-longfi.md

 This provides enough information to identify the type of the datagram and to parse the subsequent fields needed for routing/verification.

+TODO:
+ * should we have a 'flags' field for things like ACK and ADR?

 The currently specified datagram kinds are as follows:

 #### Monolithic Datagram